Pragith/pragith/pragith-net/app/content/blog/2025/2025-02-18-video-multimodal-meeting-analysis.md

 The model found the exact moment (minute 14:20) where the Lead Architect drew a diagram on the whiteboard and nodded.
 It understood the visual confirmation that the transcript missed.

 This is the next frontier of enterprise search.
 Not searching for what was *said*, but searching for what *happened*.

+## What I Would Protect

+Video is sensitive.
+We now default to shorter retention windows and strict access controls.
+If a recording is not business critical, it should not be stored.

+I would also add a human review step for high-stakes summaries.
+Video models are strong, but a mistaken decision summary can cause real damage.